tsahara/r7rs/content/procs.md

 {\cf eqv?}.
 It must always return \schfalse{} when {\cf eqv?}\ also would, but may return \schfalse{} in some cases where {\cf eqv?}\ would return \schtrue{}.

-\vest On symbols, booleans, the empty list, pairs, and records, and also on non-empty strings, vectors, and bytevectors, {\cf eq?}\ and {\cf eqv?}\ are guaranteed to have the same behavior.
+On symbols, booleans, the empty list, pairs, and records, and also on non-empty strings, vectors, and bytevectors, {\cf eq?}\ and {\cf eqv?}\ are guaranteed to have the same behavior.
 On procedures, {\cf eq?}\ must return true if the arguments' location